51Degrees/specifications/pipeline-specification/features/web-integration.md

 - The [Set Headers Element](../pipeline-elements/set-headers-element.md) MUST
   be present.
 If not, it MUST be added after all other elements.

+<span style="color:yellow">It seems that both JavaScript and Set Headers Element
+must be added after all other elements.
+However there can only be one last element :)
+Which one should be the last?</span>

 For all of these elements, there MUST be configuration options to allow users to prevent them being added if they wish to do so.
+<span style="color:yellow">maybe it is better to say "to disable them" rather than
+ "to prevent them being added", since elements will be added, but configuration option may exclude them from processing as needed - essentially disabling them</span>

 ## Populating Evidence